dartoos-dev/json_cache/README.md

 ## Overview

-**Json Cache** is an object-oriented layer on top of local storage packages to unify them as an elegant caching API.
+**Json Cache** is an object-oriented layer on top of local storage packages that unifies them as an elegant caching API.

 In addition, this package gives developers great flexibility by providing a set of classes that can be selected and grouped in various combinations to meet